-- Within a 15 minute walking distance of anywhere on campus
+- Within a 15-minute walk of anywhere on campus

 Most of my classes are in the center of campus (Kolbe Hall, Crouse Hall, Olin Hall, Leigh Hall, College of Arts and Sciences, Zook Hall, Ayer Hall, Guzzetta Hall, etc.)

-Most of my classes are west of the center of campus (Polsky, College of Business Administration)
+Most of my classes are west of the campus center (Polsky, College of Business Administration)

-Most of my classes are east of the center of campus (The JAR, Rec Center, Stile Field House, InfoCision Stadium, Ocasek Natatorium)
+Most of my classes are east of the campus center (The JAR, Rec Center, Stile Field House, InfoCision Stadium, Ocasek Natatorium)

 Each year the location of our Living Learning Communities is subject to change.
 Get the most up to date information regarding Living Learning Communities.

 To provide options and flexibility we have a number of price points to meet student’s needs.
-The rates listed here are the semester fees for 2016-2017.
+Per semester rates for 2018-19:

 |Hall||Type||Cost per semester|